sbc279/AvayaCMS_DataGrabber/README.md

 # Avaya CMS Data Grabber
+First off, know this code is rather old.
+In the vicinity of 8 years old.
+It hasn't been touched since.

+It needs revitalization badly.
+Or buried?

 Collects Avaya CMS call statistics every 3 seconds and pushes the data to a SQL database.
 Up to 32 different Avaya/CMS servers can be queried at the same time utilizing separate threads.